Orgy of the Dead: Plot

 Next, the Emperor calls for a Slave Girl to be whipped for his amusement.
 Following her torture session, she breaks free and becomes the fifth dancer.
 Later, the Black Ghoul exhibits a fascination with Shirley.
-Drawing a knife, she is about to kill Shirley when the Emperor stops her.
-The female Ghoul reluctantly obeys.
+Drawing a knife, she is about to kill Shirley when the Emperor tells her to stop.
+The Black Ghoul reluctantly obeys.

 The Emperor is puzzled when a human skull appears instead of the next dancer.
 The Black Ghoul explains it symbolizes the sixth dancer, who loved bullfighting and matadors.
 She used to dance over their demise, and now it is time to dance over her own.
 The dancer of apparent Spanish/Mexican heritage appears to perform.
 The seventh dancer is dressed in Polynesian garments.
 She is a worshiper of snakes, smoke, and flames.
 A rattlesnake accompanies her dance.
 The mummy voices his dislike of snakes and recalls the death of Cleopatra.

 Next, the Emperor expresses his boredom and demands "unusual" entertainment, while the Black Ghoul notes that the night is almost over, and they will be gone at the first sight of the morning sun.
 They proceed to argue over Shirley's fate.
 The argument ends with the introduction of the eighth dancer, a woman who murdered her husband on their wedding night.
 She dances with the skeleton of her spouse.
-The argument over Shirley then resumes, as the Ghoul claims her for her own.
-The Emperor feels the need to assert his own authority over the Black Ghoul.
+The argument over Shirley then resumes, as the Ghoul claims her for her own, while the Emperor asserts his own authority over the Black Ghoul.

 The ninth dancer was a zombie in life and remains zombie-like in death.
 The tenth and final dancer is introduced as one who died for feathers, fur, and fluff.
 She starts her dance in clothing matching this style.
 When the last dance ends, the Emperor finally offers Shirley to the Ghoul.
 The Ghoul briefly dances herself as she prepares to claim her prize, but dawn arrives.
 The Emperor and all his undead are reduced to bones.
 Bob and Shirley then wake up at the accident scene, surrounded by paramedics, suggesting it was all a dream.
 The Emperor offers parting words to the audience.